felixleopoldo/benchpress/docs/source/module_add.rst

 .. role:: r(code)
    :language: r

 The sections below show how to get started developing your own modules.
-To get a quick start, you may run the following commands in the benchpress directory, to make copy of each of the template modules at once.
+To get a quick start, you may run the following commands in the benchpress directory, to copy of each of the template modules at once.
-Then you can use the config file *config/mysandbox.json* which is configured to use each of them.
+Then you can use the config file `config/sandbox.json <https://github.com/felixleopoldo/benchpress/blob/master/config/sandbox.json>`_ which is configured to use each of them.

 .. prompt:: bash